Advanced Placement at Marshfield High School

 2018 had the highest number of AP students with scores of 3 or higher

 2018 had 59 more exams given then 2017

 MHS students continue to perform better than the Wisconsin data, 85.1% of total AP students at Marshfield HS had scores of 3+ where as Wisconsin is 69.0%

 81.5% of all exams taken scored a 3 or higher!

-Congratulations to Mrs. Dargenio and Mr. Reierson on being selected as the first AP educators to receive the AP Excellence in Instruction Award!
+Mrs. Dargenio and Mr. Reierson 2018 AP Excellence in Instruction Award recipients!